 Identification of Premises

 Identification of premises involved in animal agriculture is an asset to achieving an efficient and effective animal disease traceability program.
 Producers voluntarily contribute to the effectiveness of the program by obtaining a Premises Identification Number (PIN).
 Producers are required to obtain a PIN to order official AIN (840) tags from manufacturers.
-To obtain a PIN, complete the Location Number Request form located at https://www.cdfa.ca.gov/ahfss/animal_health/pdfs/NAIS/NAIS_CAform-v4W.pdf and send it to your local CDFA Animal Health Branch district office or the contact on the form to submit it to CDFA via mail or fax.
-Please call (866) 325-5681 or email PAIS@cdfa.ca.gov for more information.
+To obtain a PIN, complete the Location Number Request form located at https://www.cdfa.ca.gov/ahfss/animal_health/pdfs/NAIS/NAIS_CAform-v4W.pdf and send it to your local CDFA Animal Health Branch district office or the contact on the form.
+If you have any questions, please contact your CDFA Animal Health Branch district office, call (866) 325-5681, or email PAIS@cdfa.ca.gov.
 The website http://www.californiaid.org is currently down due to technical difficulties.